Well, we made it to 2019, we made it through the holidays!

 Delta Community Retirement & Investment Services offers access to investment strategy, retirement advice and a range of financial services, combined with access to financial planning resources through our relationship with LPL Financial.

-Securities and Advisory services offered through LPL Financial, a Registered Investment Advisor.
+Securities offered through LPL Financial.
 Member FINRA/SIPC.
-Insurance products offered through LPL Financial or its licensed affiliates.
 The investment products sold through LPL Financial are not insured Delta Community Credit Union deposits and are not NCUA insured.
 These products are not obligations of Delta Community Credit Union and are not endorsed, recommended or guaranteed by Delta Community Credit Union or any government agency.
 The value of the investment may fluctuate, the return on the investment is not guaranteed, and loss of principal is possible.
 Delta Community Credit Union and Delta Community Retirement & Investment Services are not registered broker/dealers and are not affiliated with LPL Financial.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.